sealslab/sealslab.github.io/_pages/drseals.md

 **About Dr. Seals**

-- I am a native of the [Florida Panhandle](https://en.wikipedia.org/wiki/Florida_panhandle) and graduate of the [University of West Florida](https://uwf.edu/hmcse/departments/mathematics-and-statistics/).
+- I am a native of the [Florida Panhandle](https://en.wikipedia.org/wiki/Florida_panhandle) and graduate of the [Department of Mathematics and Statistics](https://uwf.edu/hmcse/departments/mathematics-and-statistics/) at the [University of West Florida](https://uwf.edu/).
-- After completing the BS in Mathematics (2006) and MS in Mathematical Sciences (2008), I attended the [University of Alabama at Birmingham](https://www.uab.edu/soph/home/biostatistics) as a [NHLBI T-32 pre-doctoral trainee](https://sites.uab.edu/bstepit32/).
+- After completing the BS in Mathematics (2006) and MS in Mathematical Sciences (2008), I joined the [Department of Biostatistics](https://www.uab.edu/soph/home/biostatistics) at the [University of Alabama at Birmingham](https://www.uab.edus) as a [NHLBI T32 pre-doctoral trainee](https://sites.uab.edu/bstepit32/).
-- In 2013, I completed thez [PhD in Biostatistics](https://digitalcommons.library.uab.edu/etd-collection/2936/) under the supervision of [Dr. Chichi Aban](https://scholars.uab.edu/1922-inmaculada-aban).
+- In July 2013, I completed the [PhD in Biostatistics](https://digitalcommons.library.uab.edu/etd-collection/2936/) under the supervision of [Dr. Chichi Aban](https://scholars.uab.edu/1922-inmaculada-aban).
-    - My dissertation won the 2013 Charles R. Katholi Dissertation Award.
+    - My dissertation was awarded the Charles R. Katholi Dissertation Award in Septemer 2013.
 - After a postdoctoral position as a research biostatistician, I rejoined the UWF Department of Mathematics and Statistics as a Visiting Assistant Professor in the fall of 2016.
 I am now an Associate Professor with tenure.

 **Statistics and Data Science Courses I Teach**